SAP/abap-file-formats/CONTRIBUTING.md

 # Contributing to the Our Project
-Thank you for your interest in the repo name!
+Thank you for your interest in ABAP file formats!
 We welcome contributions in all forms.

 Here are some of the ways you can contribute to the repository/project.